 Provost of The University of Toledo

 Chairperson of the Board of Trustees of The University of Toledo

+VP Research and Sponsored Programs

-The remaining seats on the STIE Board will be filled by individuals elected for regular terms as provided in Section 3.4.
+The remaining seats on the UTRI Board will be filled by individuals elected for regular terms as provided in Section 3.4.

 Term.
-Elected Directors may serve one term, of six years.
-No person may serve more than one consecutive six year term as an elected Director unless this restriction is waived by the Member.
-After two years off the STIE Board, a person may be again re-elected to the STIE Board.
+Elected Directors are elected for terms of three years.
+No person may serve more than three consecutive three year terms as an elected Director unless this restriction is waived by the Member.
+After two years off the UTRI Board, a person may be again re-elected to the UTRI Board.

 Election.
-Directors shall be elected by the Member prior to the Annual Meeting of the STIE Board from the slate of nominees presented by the Nominating Committee of the Corporation.
+Directors shall be elected by the Member prior to the Annual Meeting of the UTRI Board from the slate of nominees presented by the Nominating Committee of the Corporation.
 Should the Member disapprove of one or more of the nominees, the Member may return the name(s) of the disapproved nominee(s) to the Nominating Committee of the Corporation, which shall promptly submit to the Member a different nominee or nominees.

 Resignation or Removal of Directors.
-A Director may resign at any time by tendering a resignation in writing to (a) the STIE Board Chair and (b) the Member.
+A Director may resign at any time by tendering a resignation in writing to (a) the UTRI Board Chair and (b) the Member.
 Such resignation shall take effect immediately on its receipt.
 Directors serve at the pleasure of the Member.
-A Director may be removed for failure to attend four consecutive STIE Board meetings or any other reason or no reason by the Member.
+A Director may be removed for failure to attend four consecutive UTRI Board meetings or any other reason or no reason by the Member.
 Resignation or removal of an individual from an office causing him or her to be an ex-officio Director of the Corporation shall also constitute resignation or removal as a Director.
-Resignation or removal as a Director of the Corporation shall also constitute resignation or removal as a member of any Committee of the STIE Board.
+Resignation or removal as a Director of the Corporation shall also constitute resignation or removal as a member of any Committee of the UTRI Board.

 Vacancies.
-The Member may select a successor to serve during the remaining term of any Director who dies, resigns, or is removed from the STIE Board.
+The Member may select a successor to serve during the remaining term of any Director who dies, resigns, or is removed from the UTRI Board.

 Compensation of Directors and Committee Members.
-No Director or member of any Committee of the STIE Board shall receive any compensation for any services rendered as a Director.
+No Director or member of any Committee of the UTIE Board shall receive any compensation for any services rendered as a Director.
 However, nothing herein contained shall be construed to preclude any Director or Committee member from receiving reasonable compensation from the Corporation, the Member, or their affiliates, for services actually rendered in another capacity or for expenses incurred for serving the Corporation as a Director in any other or special capacity.

 Advisory Board.
-The STIE Board may create advisory boards consisting of such individuals as the STIE Board may, from time to time, determine.
-The advisory board members shall not: (a) be Directors of the STIE Board, (b) have any of the rights, privileges, or powers or responsibilities of Directors, (c) be entitled to notice of any meeting of the STIE Board, (d) have the right to vote, or (e) be counted for purposes of a Quorum.
-All advisory board members shall serve at the pleasure of the STIE Board and may be removed, with or without cause, at any time by the STIE Board.
+The UTRI Board may create advisory boards consisting of such individuals as the UTRI Board may, from time to time, determine.
+The advisory board members shall not: (a) be Directors of the UTRI Board, (b) have any of the rights, privileges, or powers or responsibilities of Directors, (c) be entitled to notice of any meeting of the UTRI Board, (d) have the right to vote, or (e) be counted for purposes of a Quorum.
+All advisory board members shall serve at the pleasure of the UTRI Board and may be removed, with or without cause, at any time by the UTRI Board.

+Compensation.
+No Director will be compensated for services as a Director.
+To the extent approved by the UTRI Board, the Corporation may reimburse Directors for expenses incurred on behalf of the Corporation.

 Meetings of the Board of Directors.

 Annual Meeting.
-An Annual Meeting of the STIE Board shall be held in the first quarter of each Fiscal Year at such time and place as the STIE Board shall specify for the purpose transacting such business as may come before the meeting.
+An Annual Meeting of the UTRI Board shall be held in the first quarter of each Fiscal Year at such time and place as the UTRI Board shall specify for the purpose transacting such business as may come before the meeting.